Skip to main content

 Most importantly, you will learn to work as part of a team that is dedicated to making sure CMS information systems can operate securely.
 While CMS has established a security program to protect assets and keep sensitive information safe, the key ingredient is always people.
 No matter how comprehensive a program may be, you and your coworkers will ultimately determine the success of our established procedures.

-And we are here to help you along the way!
-This Handbook is your primary resource for initial information about your role, and will direct you to other sources of help and support.
+Along the way, this handbook is your primary resource for initial information about your role, and will direct you to other sources of help and support.
+Here are the steps you should take to get started:

 Complete ISSO onboarding

-The ISSO Support team in ISPG can help get you started.
+The ISSO Support Team in the CMS Information Security and Privacy Group (ISPG) can help you get started.
 You should ask for an initial meeting with the team to orient you to your new role and next steps.
-You should also reach out to your CRA, who may wish to meet on a regular basis initially, especially if your system has an important near-term milestone.
-If your BO did not set this up for you, you can do it yourself by sending a note to ISSO@cms.hhs.gov.
+If your BO did not already set up this meeting, you can do it yourself by sending a note to ISSO@cms.hhs.gov.
 It is helpful to put the word “Onboarding” in the subject line.

 Know your systems

-Meet your team
+Meet with your team

 • Other ISSOs in your component, if applicable